stakater/mto-docs/content/overview/key-features.md

 Hibernation is driven by a `ClusterResourceSupervisor` resource, provided by the Hibernation Operator.
 It targets namespaces by label selector, and because MTO stamps `stakater.com/tenant: <tenant-name>` on every namespace it manages, one selector covers a whole tenant.
 A supervisor can also name the tenant's ArgoCD AppProjects, so the tenant's Applications sleep alongside its workloads instead of syncing them back up.

-The saving shows up directly in showback.
+The effect shows up directly in showback.
+What it is worth depends on the infrastructure underneath: with a cluster autoscaler, freed requests allow nodes to be removed and the bill falls; on fixed capacity it releases headroom for other workloads and defers the next purchase.
+Hibernation scales workloads — PersistentVolumeClaims and their storage cost are untouched.

 More details on [Hibernating a Tenant](../guides/hibernate-tenant.md) and the [Hibernation console](../console/hibernation.md).